בְּרֵאשִׁית

 ג

-These are the generations of the heavens and the earth when they were created.
+These are the generations of the heavens and the earth in their creation.
 In the day that YHVH ELOHIM made the earth and the heavens.

 4